renschler/cross-region-delete/README.md

 first deploy the full stack (see first commit)

-then comment out the reference to bucket_2_policy in crossRegionImportStack (see third commit)
+then comment out the reference to bucket_2_policy in crossRegionImportStack (see commit)

 try to deploy the full stack again